spartantri/kringle2020/docs/achivements/A-Speaker-UNPrep/A-Speaker-UNPrep.md

 ![Lights](A-Speaker-UNPrep-lights-solution.png)

-## Vendingmachine challenge
+## Vending-machine challenge
 The vending machine does not unencrypt the password as the `lights` challenges but if the `vending-machines.json` configuration file is delted it asks for a user and passwords and creates a new file.

 After entering a long password `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA` it becomes evident that the same string repeats over and over giving which is a tell that we may be dealing with simple `XOR` or substitution mechanism in the back.

-For example when entering only `A`'s, tThe string that kept repeating is `XiGRehmw` in hex will be `19 28 06 13 24 29 2c 36`, but its different that the one when using only `B` but it kept the patter of repetition every eight characters.
+For example, when entering only `A`'s, the string that kept repeating is `XiGRehmw` in hex will be `19 28 06 13 24 29 2c 36`, but it's different that the one when using only `B` but it kept the patter of repetition every eight characters.

 To make this quick lets simply loop thru the alphabet and numbers.

-The bruteforcing loop:
+The brute forcing loop:
 ```
 for p in `python -c 'for x in range(48,123): print(chr(x)*8)'`; do rm vending-machines.json ; echo -e "${p}\n${p}\n${p}\n" | ./vending-machines ;echo " test: $p"; grep pass vending-machines.json ; done |egrep "test:|password" > bruteforcer.txt
 ```